Williano/Landing-Page/README.md

 # Landing-Page
 A simple Django Landing Page for organizations.
+Simple to deploy.

 ## Table of contents